SusanthMK/FemCare-AI/README.md

 ## Summary

-FemCare AI aims to improve women's healthcare by providing a structured, intelligent, and data-driven approach to managing hormonal health.
+FemCare AI presents a structured and intelligent approach to digital healthcare by combining tracking, analysis, and prediction to improve hormonal health management.